-If you’re constantly using the garden hose, there’s a chance that you’re doing it wrong.
-Doing what wrong?
-Watering.
+If you’re continually using the garden hose, there’s a chance that you’re doing it wrong.
 Actively and continuously needing to water your garden is a sign that you may have overlooked some simple but powerful water harvesting techniques.
-Here are 5 ways to water your garden and ditch the hose:
+Here are five ways to water your garden and ditch the hose.

 1. Plant Your Water Before You Plant Your Garden